-If you suffer from chronic constipation, follow the advice below:
+If you suffer from an episode of recurrent constipation, follow the advice below:

-– Drink a minimum of 1.5 to 2 litres of mineral or filer water a day (for adults).
+– Drink a minimum of 1.5 to 2 litres of mineral or filter water a day (for adults).

 – If this does not help, first thing every morning, drink 2 glasses of hot water, mixed with a squeeze of lemon as this will help relax the bowels.
 Also follow the HEALTHY TIP – Breakfast seeds below.

 HEALTHY SUGGESTION- Breakfast seeds, and how to prepare your seeds for optimal absorption.

 Seeds are a great source of nutrients.
 They also help to maintain good bowels’ health and movements.
 Seeds are not well absorbed just by themselves, so do one of the following approach:

 – take 2 to 4 teaspoons daily of seeds.
 The best types are linseed, sunflower, pumpkin and sesame seeds.
 If you are taking any conventional medications, then do not take linseeds as it can interact with some chemical medications.
 If you are not taking any medications, then include linseeds as they complement very well the other three.

 – the best is to prepare your morning seeds as follows: in the evening, mix your sees and grind them manually or with a coffee grinder.
 Then put the ground seeds in a large glass of water, and put the glass in your fridge overnight.
 In the morning, pour them in your cereals / porridge, or take them with plenty of water.

 – This preparation is now available pre-crushed in good health store.
 The pre-made pack tend to lose its quality when it is open, but it may be a better option if you are too busy.

 – Here are other options if you want to take them :